kyungjae-lee/engineers-notebook/operating-systems/operating-system-security.md

 ### Intruders

+An intruder is a human being (or a legitimate user) somehow gained access to the system through the operating system with privileged access level that they shouldn't have.

 * **Masquerader**

   An individual who is not authorized to use the computer and who penetrates a system's access controls to exploit a legitimate user's account.
+(Someone who's spoofing a legitimate user.)

+  Authentication, which may or may not be part of an OS, can be used as a countermeasure. (e.g., Two-factor authentication, security questions, biometrics data, etc.)

 * **Misfeasor**

   A legitimate user who accesses data, programs, or resources for which such access is not authorized, or who is authorized for such access but misuses his or her privileges.
+(A legitimate user who has authority to access some data but using it for the wrong purposes.)

+  The OS cannot detect this type of intruders but it can use various level of permissions and access controls to prevent them doing the wrong thing.

 * **Clandestine user**

+  An individual who has managed to get into your system not as a legitimate user (without logging in).
+They may have piggybacked on a process that's logged in any running a software on behalf of another user and found a way to inject some code into the process that lets them do what they want to do.

-  An individual who seizes supervisory control of the system and uses this control to evade auditing and access controls or to suppress audit collection.
+  Seizes supervisory control of the system and uses this control to evade auditing and access controls or to suppress audit collection.

 ### Malicious Software

 * Programs that exploit vulnerabilities in computing systems
-* Also referred to as malware
+* Also referred to as **malware**
 * Can be divided into two categories:
   * Parasitic
     * Fragments of programs that cannot exist independently of some actual application program, utility, or system program.